travis-ci/docs-travis-ci-com/user/deployment/heroku.md

 Travis CI can automatically deploy your [Heroku](https://www.heroku.com/) application after a successful build.

-To use the default configuration, add your encrpyted Heroku api key to your `.travis.yml`:
+To use the default configuration, add your encrypted Heroku api key to your `.travis.yml`:

     deploy:
       provider: heroku